 The Royal House System serves to further the mission of The First Academy: providing Upper School students with opportunities for mentorship, teaching principles of servant leadership, and fostering community in order to build Christ-like fellowship and enhance school spirit.

 The Royal House System has both a Faculty and Staff structure for supervision, administration, and mentoring purposes, as well as a student structure to foster leadership development and peer mentoring.
+The system is led by one senior per house, along with a committee of Upper School students representing all five houses.

 There are five Royal Houses, each named after a prominent Christian figure.
 Take a moment to learn more about each house as shown below.